eliecerUribe/react-focused-test/README.md

 ### Javascript ###
 * What is your favourite new javascript feature and why?

-Optional chaining.
-You can reduce the words you type when you to validate if a key exists in a object.
+Optional chaining because you can reduce the words you type when validating if a key exists in an object.

+* Explain an interesting way in which you have used this javascript feature.
  For example:
 ```javascript
     const person = { address : { postcode: 06710 } }